 Researchers installed cameras in 36 drivers’ vehicles to record driver behaviour and vehicle movements.
 The driver behaviour and vehicle movements were recorded for a period of 4 weeks, after which, the researchers analyzed the recordings to determine how a person’s driving skills were affected when they participated in various activities.

 The study revealed that many drivers engaged in secondary tasks.
 Almost 15 percent of the clips showed that drivers conversed with passengers while driving and another 5 percent talked on their cell phones.
 The results showed that there were no significant differences between the two types of motorists when it comes to behaviours such as lane position, erratic steering, use of the gas pedal, speed fluctuation, and glance behaviour such as checking windows and mirrors.
 Both types of drivers were distracted behind the wheel.
 This is a reminder that all drivers, irrespective of how busy or slow the traffic is, should remain alert, be aware of their surroundings, and should keep their eyes on the road ahead.

 Recovering Compensation From a Distracted Driver

 If you or someone close to you has been injured in an accident caused by a driver who was busy talking or was engaged in some other type of distraction, you may have a claim for compensation.
-Talk to a St. Louis auto crash lawyer to learn about your legal options.
+Talk to an Accident Attorney to learn about your legal options.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.